What Is A Rate-And-Term Refinance?

 How To Get A Rate-And-Term Refinance

-Applying for a refinance is similar to applying for your first mortgage loan.
+Applying for a refinance is similar to applying to buy a home.
 You’ll submit an application to your lender along with some financial documentation.
-Your mortgage lender will then schedule underwriting, a home appraisal and your closing date.
+Your mortgage lender will then begin underwriting, the process of making sure you qualify for your new mortgage.
+They’ll also schedule a home appraisal and give your anticipated closing date.

 Do you think a rate-and-term refinance might be right for you?
 Here’s more information on what you can expect from the process.